-For the business plan prepared based on the long-term forecasts, which formed the basis for estimating future cash flows, we assessed the appropriateness of key assumptions adopted in the business plan, including how management addressed the uncertainty involved in each assumption.
+For the business plan of Lafert S.p.A., prepared based on the long-term forecasts, which formed the basis for estimating future cash flows, we assessed the appropriateness of key assumptions and how management addressed the underlying uncertainty.
+In this assessment, we inquired of management and personnel responsible for the related business unit in charge of Lafert S.p.A.
+In addition, we: